radgeek/feedwordpress/readme.txt

 = 2011.0531 =

-*	WORDPRSS 3.1.3 COMPATIBILITY: DUPLICATE POSTS ISSUE FIXED.
+*	WORDPRESS 3.1.3 COMPATIBILITY: DUPLICATE POSTS ISSUE FIXED.
 Due to internal changes in the way that WordPress handles post guids in the most recent release (3.1.3), many users experienced problems with many duplicate posts appearing in rapid succession.
 (Specifically, this would happen with any posts using tag: URL guids -- such as all the posts coming from Blogger feeds or feeds from other Google services.)
 This compatibility release of FeedWordPress eliminates the issue by working around the new restrictions on tag: URLs.

 *	NEW AND IMPROVED DIAGNOSTICS: Syndication --> Diagnostics now contains some new diagnostics settings useful for debugging problems with duplicate posts